 Retirement Projection Calculator

 Dave Ramsey recommends investing 15% of your gross household income in Baby Step 4.
-This calculator projects what your retirement accounts could grow to, estimates your tax situation in retirement, and helps you determine how much monthly income you’ll actually need — factoring in whether your home is paid off, whether you’re debt-free, and what Social Security may provide.
-The monthly income figure calculated below is calculated using the 4% Safe Withdrawal Rule, then divided by 12 to get the monthly amount.
+This calculator shows what your retirement accounts could grow to, estimates your tax situation in retirement, whether you should consider a Roth conversion, and helps you determine how much monthly income you’ll actually need.
+Always consult with a fiduciary or financial professional before making any changes to your retirement strategy.

 Step 1 — Your current situation